guevarez30/helmet/README.md

 # Start Helmet
 ./helmet

+# Read the Help tab for complete instructions
-# Press 's' to open chart catalog
+# Press 'tab' to switch to Releases view
-# Select charts and press enter to install
+# Press 'i' to install charts
 ```

 ### Working with Local Charts